1. Statement

 (Back to menu)

-Ashbourne’s Personal Tutors (Year 12) and the Head of Middle School (Year 11) are responsible for developing schemes of work for the teaching of RSE, in consultation with the Designated Safeguarding Lead, and for its delivery.
+Ashbourne’s Personal Tutors (Year 12) and the DSL (Year 11) are responsible for developing schemes of work for the teaching of RSE, in consultation with the DSL, and for its delivery.

 Year 12 students are taught RSE during timetabled personal tutor periods and Year 11 students are taught RSE as part of a wider PSHEE programme delivered in timetabled lessons.